aartikis/RTEC/execution scripts/README.md

 # Execution Scripts

-This directory contains executions scripts which provide a quick and intuitive way of running RTEC for continuous query processing.
-The files included in this directory are described in the following.
+This directory contains execution scripts which provide a quick and intuitive way of running RTEC for continuous query processing.
+The files included in this directory are described below.

 # Directory Structure